ethanlee515/crypto-research-notes/homomorphic-notes.md

 * FHE might be overkill for secure voting.
 [Helios](https://vote.heliosvoting.org/) has been used for ACM and IACR just fine.
 * It is possible to "transcipher" from AES to FHE.
 Not sure if that line of work led anywhere though.
 * What about differential privacy?
-Don't we need to consider that too in some applications?
+Don't we need to consider that too for some applications?

 ## Potentially interesting papers